Your AI powered learning assistant

 Exploring the unique traits of English culture, including its religious tradition and synthesis of secular and religious values.
 Discussing the influence of writers like Walter Russell on understanding the Anglo tradition as part of a single greatest move that encompasses both secular English culture and religious English culture.

-Philosophy as Daimonology, Fiction as Daimon divination
+Philosophy and Fiction as Daimonology

 The best philosophy is demonology, and the best fiction is Daemon divination.
 Writing with the expectation that something will communicate through you is crucial.
 It's about tapping into something beyond empirical beings' minds.

-Modes of participation in the sacred
+Modes of Participation in the Sacred

 The mode of participation in the sacred should not be based on petition and utilitarianism.
 Spinoza's approach is about understanding what aligns with the higher power, rather than seeking validation through prayer or regret.